nix-community/pyproject.nix/doc/src/HACKING.md

 # Hacking

+This document outlines hacking on `pyproject.nix` itself, and lays out it's project structure.

 ## Getting started

 To start hacking run `nix develop -c run` to run the project in watch mode.